davkow/on-my-bookshelf/docs/api/getstarted.md

 * **Are new to the service:**<br>
   There are commonly used tools/appplications you may have already have installed, including GitHub, Postman, node.js, json-server, and Homebrew (MacOS only).

-  To confirm if you have everything installed, and for the complete step-by-step instructions for set up (on both MacOs and Micorosoft Windows) see [Prerequisites](tutorials/prereqs.md).
+  To confirm if you have everything installed, and for the complete step-by-step instructions for set up (on both MacOs and Micorosoft Windows) see [Prerequisites](../tutorials/prereqs.md).

 ## Make a first API call

-After completing set up (**including** creating and checking out a test branch of your fork as covered in step 1 of [Test your development system](tutorials/preqs/#test-your-development-system)) you can try making a first request to to list all the books.
+After completing set up - ***including*** creating and checking out a test branch of your fork as covered in step 1 of [Test your development system](../tutorials/preqs/#test-your-development-system) - you can try making a first request to to list all the books.

 ### Steps
 1. Open Postman.